 Posts Tagged ‘Texas’

 The Texas Tribune Perry the Antigovernment Politician Meets Perry the Government Beneficiary By Jay Rot As a Texas governor and presidential candidate, Rick Perry has repeatedly turned to the marketplace for policy solutions to health care and retirement security.
 But as a private citizen, Mr. Perry has generally relied on the government.
-Mr. Perry is a member of what the Texas Employees Retirement System calls “the elected class,” ...
+Mr. Perry is a member of what the Texas Employees Retirement System calls “the elected class,” which enjoys the kind of ...
 Full Story

 I’ll believe corporations are people when Texas executes one.

 Toss That Salad...Out!
 Salmonella Concerns Prompt Bagged Greens Recall A finished package of spinach tested as likely tainted with salmonella in Washington, and bagged greens-maker Taylor Farms has issued a voluntary, precautionary recall of 3,265 cases of several of their salad blends.
 Taylor Farms has nine processing plants in the U.S., including three in California, and one in Mexico.
 They are based in Salinas, California.
 The salads are sold under various brand names including Fresh ...
 Full Story

 By John W. Whitehead September 14, 2011 "Troy Davis has three major strikes against him.
 First, he is an African-American man.
 Second, he was charged with killing a white police officer.
 And third, he is in Georgia."—Author and journalist Amy Goodman There is nothing moral or just about the death penalty—certainly not the way it is implemented in America, and anyone who says otherwise is either deluding themselves or trying to get elected by appearing ...
 Full Story